Nerrdii/MajesticArt/README.md

 1. Sign up for a [Stripe](https://stripe.com/) account
 2. Locate your API keys in the dashboard under Developers > API Keys
-3. In `appsettings.json` replace the publishable and secret keys with your own
+3. Copy these keys for setting up user secrets

 ### Stripe CLI